-The World Food Prize Michigan Youth Institute (WFPMIYI) is a one-day event where youth in grades 8-12:
+The World Food Prize Michigan Youth Institute (WFPMIYI) is a one-day online event where youth in grades 7-12:

 - Present research and recommendations on how to solve key global challenges in a short speech and small group discussions with local experts.